 DUI/DWI charges were minor offenses as recently as 20 years ago.
 Offenders often got off with small fines, a slap on the wrist and no loss of driving privileges.
 Those days are long gone.
 California DUI penalties vary on the circumstances of individual cases, but if convicted, first time offenders can spend up to six months in jail, incur a fine of up to $1,000 and have your license suspended anywhere from 30 days to 10 months.
 All penalties increase for second and subsequent offenses.
 For a fourth offense that occurs within 10 months of a third DUI conviction, offenders can be sentenced to 16 months in jail, pay fines of up to $18,000 and have their licenses suspended for four years.
 California also has a lookback period of 10 years that is relevant for DUI sentencing.

 Understanding the severity of a DUI offense is essential to understanding why and just how quickly you should get California DUI legal help.
+How Does the New Jersey Points System Work compared to California, New York, or Florida?
 Since 2010, the state has strengthened DUI-related laws that can restrict or entirely take away your driving privileges for a longer period of time.
+In New York it is even more strict, if caught you will go to jail without Brooklyn DWI lawyer.
 The number of categories where licenses are immediately suspended when suspected of a DUI has increased as well as mandatory installation of an Ignition Interlock Device (IID) for repeat offenders.
 Repeated drunk driving violations can result in termination of driver’s insurance, much higher premiums when an insurance company accepts you along with lost wages from jail time.

 How a DUI Attorney Can Possibly Help